Not sure where to stay & play in Bali? Here’s our guide to the different regions of Bali to help you plan your next vacay

 3. Downward dog at one of our fave yoga studios.
 Uluwatu Surf Villas is home to the stunning Morning Light yoga shala, or go local with sunset yoga every evening on the cliffs at Balangan Beach.

 4. Eat at Uluwatu’s best restaurants.
-Try Drifter for brekkie, The Cashew Tree for lunch, and The Loft for dinner.
+Try Drifter for brekkie, The Cashew Tree for lunch, and Mana for dinner.

 5. Spend golden hour at one of Uluwatu’s best sunset bars.
 Our faves?
-Try El Kabron for an ultra-fancy clifftop perch, Ulu Cliffhouse for cool cocktails, or Single Fin on a Sunday for a wild party with the surfer crowds.
+Try El Kabron for an ultra-fancy clifftop perch, Ulu Cliffhouse for cool cocktails, or Single Fin for a wild party with the surfer crowds.

 SANUR

-Think: Quiet cafes, charming resorts and a 5km white-sand beach with a curvy promenade.
+Think: Quiet cafes, charming resorts and a 5km white-sand beach with a curvy coastal promenade.

 If you ask us, Sanur is one of Bali’s best kept secrets.
 Its sleepy rep has kept the crowds away from its charming streets.
 Chirping birds can still be heard from flowering tropical foliage, and Sanur’s salty sea air has room to cascade through lush tropical landscapes and traditional resorts that have preserved Bali’s true beauty.